 Gillam promotes “false balance” in Biotech Research

 Like other popular bloggers linked to the modern anti-science movement, Gillam adopts the veil of a journalist watching out for public health.
-In reality, her work is polemical, sometimes fraudulent and routinely misleading.
+In reality, her work is polemical, sometimes fraudulent, and routinely misleading.
+Unlike most bloggers, she pulls down a $140,000 salary in return for pretending to lend her industry front group credibility.

 In one April 2014 Reuters piece, for example, Gillam claimed that “some scientific studies warn of potential human and animal health problems [caused by biotechnology], and GMO crops have been tied to environmental problems, including rising weed resistance.”
 When pressed by researchers to back up this claim with “some scientific studies,” Gillam replied that the research is “out there,” noting that she has “read the studies and made copies, [and] talked to scientists in several different countries about their concern [about GMOs].”